Chairperson: Eugenia Afinoguenova, Ph.D.

 Department of Languages, Literatures and Cultures website

-Our majors include Classical Languages, Classical Studies, French, German, Spanish Language and Literature, Spanish for the Professions: Business or Health Professions.
-It’s relatively easy to combine a major (or minor) in a language with a second major–international affairs, international business, biochemistry, biology, history, philosophy–and continue on to pursue careers in law, medicine, business, education, public service–the combinations are many!
-An accelerated five-year B.A./M.A. degree is also offered in Spanish.
+Our majors and minors include Classical Languages, Classical Studies, French, German, Spanish Language and Literature, Spanish for the Professions: Business or Health Professions, Arabic Language and Culture Studies and Italian Language and Culture Studies.
+It’s relatively easy to combine a major (or minor) in a language with a second major – international affairs, international business, biochemistry, biology, history, philosophy – and continue on to pursue careers in law, medicine, business, education, public service – the combinations are many!

 The Klingler College of Arts and Sciences also offers the following interdisciplinary areas of study for those students who would like to combine their language skills with other disciplines: